Jarfsoft/Building-with-Active-Record/README.md

 ### Setup

-Clone or download the project to your local machine
+- Clone or download the project to your local machine

 - Change to the project's root directory
 ```
 cd Building-with-Active-Record
 ```

-- Install the required gems:
+- Install the required gems
 ```
 bundle install
 ```

-- Setup the database:
+- Setup the database
 ```
 rails db:create
 rails db:migrate
 ```

-- Use the console to manipulate the database:
+- Use the console to manipulate the database
 ```
 rails console
 ```